rhinkle/realtime-updates-websockets/readme.md

 - do <code>npm run start</code>
 - visit **http://localhost:1992** to check out the project
 - Open the URL in other tabs and see messages flowing between them.

+Todo:
+* Auth/Protect WebSocket Server
+* How to identify who someone is and send them only there lunch orders.